-Our world is shaped by a variety of extremely complex and interdependent organizations and institutions that have a profound impact on our lives and future.
+Our world is shaped by a variety of extremely complex organizations and institutions that have a profound impact on our lives and future.
 Understanding how they work, appreciating their interactions, seeing their impact, and being able, against that background, to evaluate their value, is crucial.
 With this in mind, the PPE Program trains students to look beyond the borders of academic disciplines by offering them an integrated study of philosophy, politics, and economics.

 The separation of the social sciences allowed the disciplines to narrow their fields of investigation and, as a consequence, to develop specific tools for their particular domains.
 In our highly interconnected world, however, such separation stands in the way of people developing the sort of comprehensive understanding that is demanded by the social, economic, and political problems that we face requires bringing the different disciplines, and their tools, together.
 The PPE program gives students a chance to re-integrate the study of philosophy, politics, and economics in a fruitful way.

 The Duke-UNC PPE Program offers a minor at UNC and a certificate at Duke.
 Students pursuing either the minor or the certificate can take courses at the other school to meet the relevant requirements.
 The Gateway and Capstone courses are co-convened, meeting for half the semester at Duke and for half at UNC.